emqx/emqx-docs/en_US/advanced/auth-redis.md

 You can adjust the authentication query command according to your business needs and use any  [Redis supported command](http://redisdoc.com/index.html).
 However, in any case, the authentication query command must meet the following conditions:

 1. The first data in the query result must be password.
-EMQ X Broker will use this field to compare with the client password.
+EMQX Broker will use this field to compare with the client password.
 2. If the salting configuration is enabled, the second data in the query result must be the salt field.
-EMQ X Broker will use this field as the salt value.
+EMQX Broker will use this field as the salt value.